Curriculum

 Students learn about the grand narrative of the Christian faith by studying the Bible.
 They study the people, places, and events in the Bible.
 They are taught a cohesive framework for Christianity and understand where they fit into God’s plan for His people.

-Songs, games, drama, and other fun activities help students learn vocabulary and grammar in a foreign language.
-Students study five languages in kindergarten, Spanish in grades 1 – 2, and Latin in grades 3 – 4.
+Songs, games, drama, and other fun activities help students learn vocabulary and grammar in other languages.
+In kindergarten, students are exposed to several languages.
+Students study Spanish in grades 1 – 2, and Latin in grades 3 – 4.

 Latin

 Learning Latin helps students better understand English vocabulary and complex grammatical concepts.
-Latin also improves analytical and problem solving skills and exposes students to culture and linguistic history.
+Latin also improves analytical and problem-solving skills and exposes students to culture and linguistic history.
 Students in grades 3 – 4 receive Latin instruction which provides an excellent foundation for future language acquisition.
-Latin instruction is continued through grade 8 at Bear Creek.
+Latin instruction is part of the required curriculum through grade 8 at Bear Creek, and Upper School students may continue to study it or learn another language.

 Physical Education